-The 2008 workgroup recommended several strategies to address the ESOCs problem.
+The 2008 workgroup recommended several strategies to address the ESOC problem.
 Since their pronouncement, two strategies have been implemented.
 The first strategy was to educate and involve the community on pollution prevention and this was spearheaded and driven by DEP’s Division of Waste Management.
 This strategy evolved into an ongoing cooperative effort involving DEP’s Division of Waste Management and organizations such as Florida Sheriffs’ and Police Departments, other state agencies and non-governmental organizations.
 Another strategy involving pesticide monitoring is currently underway through a partnership between DEP’s Division of Environmental Assessment and Restoration and the Florida Department of Agriculture and Consumer Services (FDACS).
 In January 2013, the DEP workgroup reconvened to evaluate how it can respond to the problem now that many of the challenges posed in 2008 are being addressed by the federal government and scientific community.
 The following sections highlight how these challenges are being overcome by scientists at both the state and federal level.

 Florida-Specific Research, Monitoring, and Pilot Studies